Background

 Quiet operation of vehicle

-The hybrid or electric vehicle may still be powered on even though there may be no engine noise.
-This poses a risk of the vehicle accidentally moving.
-Electric vehicles (EVs) move silently, never assume it is powered off and it won’t move.
+The hybrid or electric vehicle may still be powered on when there is no engine noise, posing a risk of accidental movement.
+These vehicles move silently.
+Never assume the vehicle is powered off or that it will not move.

 Pre-incident planning